itzzritik/OrderWorder/README.md

 ![App Screenshot](link_to_screenshot)

-Welcome to OrderWorder, our Contactless Dining Full-Stack Application!
-This innovative application revolutionizes the dining experience by allowing restaurants to seamlessly replace traditional menus with a digital, contactless solution.
+Introducing OrderWorder, our Contactless Dining Full-Stack Platform!
+This groundbreaking platform transforms the dining experience, enabling restaurants to effortlessly swap out traditional menus with a digital, contactless solution.

 ## Features